Anas-Odeh/FibroTrack/README.md

 ## 🛠 Troubleshooting

 If the analysis hangs (e.g., spinning for 30+ minutes) or the results folder remains empty, please verify the following:

+> [!WARNING]
+> **Maximum Image Size Limit**
+> FibroTrack has a strict maximum image size limit of **89,478,485 pixels** (approximately 89.5 megapixels).
+If you attempt to process an image that exceeds this limit (such as massive stitched whole-slide images), **FibroTrack will crash and the program will automatically close** to prevent system memory overload.
+Please downsample extremely large images or crop them into smaller tiles before starting your analysis.

 > [!IMPORTANT]
 > **Shorten your File Path**